 If you think you are eligible to qualify for Pupil Premium funding please follow the link below and complete the application process:

 The money received for PP children is used to address barriers to learning for children which may include:

 Access to enrichment activities

 To monitor progress on attainment, new measures will be included in the performance tables that will capture the achievement of students covered by the Pupil Premium funding.
 The usual cycle of data collection and the monitoring and tracking of the cohort’s attainment, will be used to inform student progress and enable the early identification of need, support and appropriate intervention.
 The strategy is reviewed regularly to ensure maximum impact with a full review in July each academic year.

 As a school, we are immensely proud of the food culture we are developing in school.
-All our pupils from pre-school to year 3 pupils eat our school lunches, which are cooked fresh from scratch every day in our designated kitchen by Carla, our Chef, and Jenna, our Assistant Chef.
+All our pupils from Pre-School to Year 4 pupils eat our school lunches, which are cooked fresh from scratch every day in our designated kitchen by Carla, our Chef, and Marie our Catering Assistant.
 When we say “live together to learn together”, we want to live those values!

 Lunch begins at twelve and finishes at one o’clock and this is an important social time as well as time to refuel!
 When we sit alongside our friends and the adults in the school, eating the same meal together, we learn to talk, share and enjoy food whatever our background.
 If our children attend the breakfast and after school club, they will eat all three meals a day in school.
 Our chef will be looking to grow and support our pupils in the future to understand both healthy eating and also sustainability issues.